Thomas-Webber/elasticshow/README.md

 2. Run `yarn dev` to watch for updates and start the webserver

-## TODO
+## Contributing and TODO
-Features:
-- logout and indexes navigation
+Feel free to fork and contribute, here are the features goals and improvements to do:

+###Features:
 - date filter
+- help page
+- refresh DataBrowser when multiple indexes in config
 - production build and Dockerfile

-Improvements:
+###Improvements:
 - query explorer
 - on resize reload table
 - i18n